symball/quick-gin/README.md

 # Quick Gin

 This is a small Gin-gonic based project to be used as part of a coding challenge.
+Precompiled artifacts for both the [migration tool](https://github.com/golang-migrate/migrate) and project are provided in the root directory

 ## Quickstart